Zylon: Motorsport

 Since 2001 Zylon tethers are used in Formula One to attach the wheels to the chassis, thus preventing the wheel from ejecting into a crowded area in the event of an accident which causes the wheel to become airborne.
 Starting in the 2007 season, the driver's cockpit must now be clad in special anti-penetration panels made of Zylon.
 In 2011, a Zylon strip was introduced to reinforce the top of the racing helmet visor and provide an overlap between the visor and helmet for additional protection after Felipe Massa's 2009 injury.
 The Indy Racing League began using Zylon in 2008.

 Standing rigging

 On modern racing yachts, Zylon is used for parts of the standing rigging.
 It is used as shrouds and stays.
 The PBO (polybenzoxazole) fiber is degraded by UV light, seawater, and chafing (the problem that caused Zylon to be removed from usage in protective vests for police usage, as shown above), and is therefore protected by a synthetic melted-on jacket.
 It is claimed to be 65% lighter than traditional rigging at 110–130% of the price of rod rigging.
 Based on laboratory tests, superior durability is also claimed.

 Parachutes

 SpaceX uses Zylon for the suspension lines on their Mk3 parachutes.
-The four Mk3 parachutes are used on SpaceX's human-rated Crew Dragon spacecraft.
+Four Mk3 parachutes serve as the main parachutes on each of SpaceX's human-rated Crew Dragon spacecraft.